Twin-2/city-explorer/README.md

 ## Change Log
 07-19-2021 6:00pm - Application is fully functioning with a map and map coordinates

+07-20-2021 8:00pm - Added a search for weather information in select cities.
+See if you can find all 3!

 ## Credit and Collaborations
 Thak you to Code Fellow TA Kristian for helping me work through some bugs!